Allen Klein: The Verve

-On their 1997 single "Bitter Sweet Symphony", the English band the Verve sampled a 1965 orchestral version of the Rolling Stones song "The Last Time" by the Andrew Oldham Orchestra.
-Klein, who owned the copyrights to the Rolling Stones' early work, refused clearance for the sample; after a lawsuit, the Verve ceded the songwriting credits and royalties.
+On their 1997 single "Bitter Sweet Symphony", the English band The Verve sampled a 1965 orchestral version of the Rolling Stones song "The Last Time" by the Andrew Oldham Orchestra.
+Klein, who owned the copyrights to the Rolling Stones' early work, refused clearance for the sample; after a lawsuit, The Verve ceded the songwriting credits and royalties.
 The song became a hit, popular for use at sporting events, and it was a big money-maker for ABKCO, which licensed its use for commercials advertising Nike shoes and Opel automobiles.
-In 2019, Klein's son and the Rolling Stones returned the credits and royalties to Richard Ashcroft of the Verve.
+In 2019, Klein's son and the Rolling Stones returned the credits and royalties to Richard Ashcroft of The Verve.

 Death

 Klein was diagnosed with diabetes at age 40.
 He suffered several heart attacks over the years, of varying severity.
-In 2004, the same year that ABKCO collected a Grammy Award for a Sam Cooke documentary, Legend, Klein fell and broke bones in his foot, requiring surgery.
+In 2004, the same year ABKCO received a Grammy Award for a Sam Cooke documentary, Legend, Klein fell and broke bones in his foot, requiring surgery.
 He was subsequently diagnosed with Alzheimer's disease.
-He died on July 4, 2009, in New York City.
-Andrew Loog Oldham commented at a subsequent memorial service that Klein had greatly magnified the success of the Rolling Stones.
+He died on July 4, 2009, in New York.

 In June 2015, American journalist Fred Goodman published a biography of Klein, Allen Klein: The Man Who Bailed Out the Beatles, Made the Stones, and Transformed Rock & Roll.